 Notes About That Region of Peru

-South America consists of millions of small underdeveloped towns and cities.
-Crime is common, although most crime isn’t reported to the police.
-Secondly, even if the crime is reported to the police, they often do not have the resources to investigate the case in any formal way.
-Additionally, police corruption and political corruption are very common.
-These facts make it tremendously difficult to solve criminal cases.
+Unfortunately, crime is increasingly common, although most crime isn’t reported to the police.
+Secondly, even when a crime is reported to the police, they often do not have the resources to investigate the case effectively.
+Additionally, police corruption and political corruption are common.
+These facts make it tremendously difficult for families to solve criminal cases.

-Drug use is extremely common in South America.
-Peru is no exception.
-Foreigners worldwide go to clubs and beaches to party…and that partying atmosphere tends to attract drug dealers that have ties with unruly criminal organizations.
-Considering Carla’s visual handicap, I find it highly unlikely that Carla would engage in drug use.
-She’s educated, she’s careful and she’s highly methodical.
+Criminal activity has been rising in the area.
+With increased tourism, sometimes the result is a growing party atmosphere, which equally tends to attract bad actors, such as drug dealers that have ties with unruly criminal organizations.
+Considering Carla’s visual handicap, it is highly unlikely that Carla would participate in any of those associated activities.
+She’s educated, she’s careful and she’s methodical.
 Also, she went missing during the day.

-However, I have no doubt that should could easily be victimized by a criminal that saw her as a target.
-Human trafficking, the sex trade, organ harvesting, are all among a long list of terrifying possibilities that she could have been a victim.
+However, I have little doubt that should could have been victimized by a criminal that saw her as a target.
+Unfortunately, there are too many possibilities to speculate about the manner in which she could have been a victim.

 Speculation That Carla Valpeoz Was Already Found